 On top of having to deal with all of the difficult and painful physical challenges of living with our condition, we also have to cope with the complex and debilitating emotional impact it can have on us.
 This can manifest in many ways, including:

-- Self esteem
+Self esteem and skincare

 Having skin that is red, flaky, oozing etc. can make you feel very self conscious and really affect your confidence.
 It can be hard to feel attractive when your skin condition is active and many of us just want to hide it away, though this is not always possible, especially when it’s on the face.

 Chronic skin conditions can cause anxiety about so many things, not least how it affects our ability to live our lives ‘normally’.
 My Dad has had psoriasis since he was a teenager, and previously had such severe flare ups that he almost died from it several times.

 When we are in the middle of a flare up, it can be hard to feel that it will ever end and we will be well again.
 Having a condition that can be hugely restrictive on your whole life can cause depression at varying levels, including suicidal feelings.

 Unfortunately, that doesn’t always happen, but it’s always worth talking to your GP.
 There can be a vicious cycle where stress causes flare ups, which lead to further anxiety and depression, and so on.

 As this week is Mental Health Week, lot of places are sharing great resources online, such as publications by and tips from the Mental Health Foundation.
 In most places, you can self refer to IAPT (Improving Access to Psychological Therapies) to try things like cognitive behavioural therapy or counselling for free.
 Know that you are not alone and there are lots of things that can help.

 Simone Ivatts is a riot grrrl/book nerd who works for a community charity in Leeds and volunteers as a trustee of the wonderful and ancient Leeds Library.